mzfr/slicer/readme.md

 slicer -d path/to/extracted/apk -nb=false > name.yaml
 ```
 __If you plan to use if for Bug bounty or anything similar it's better to store in some file__

-# Acknowledgements and Credits

-The extractor module used to extract URLs and paths is taken from [apkurlgrep](https://github.com/ndelphit) by @ndelphit

 # Contribution